Students will investigate a variety of renewable energy resources, as well as the benefits and drawbacks of each.

 - Renewable Energy, part of Energy Kid's Page from the Department of Energy, offers a basic introduction to each energy resource.

-- Renewable Energy Basics provides more in-depth information.
+- Learning About Renewable Energy provides more in-depth information.

 - Energy Story has a chapter devoted to each type of renewable energy.